Conniel Malek, Director

 Mr. Munshi brings to True Costs Initiative Board a wide international experience and a passion for the environment and international justice issues.
 He has worked for USAID in its Rule of Law Program.
 His recent non-profit experience includes pro bono work with Transparency International India where he co-authored a report on the similarities and differences between the UK Bribery Act and the India Prevention of Corruption Act.
 Mr. Munshi earned his Law degree from the University of Pittsburgh School of Law, a Masters degree in International Affairs from the University of Pittsburgh Graduate School of Public and International Affairs, and a Bachelor’s Degree in Economics from the University of Pennsylvania.

-Lewis Gordon is a Harvard graduate with over thirty-five years of experience as a lawyer.
-Following a federal court clerkship, Mr. Gordon entered private practice in Alaska in 1982.
+Lewis Gordon is a Harvard graduate with forty years of experience as a lawyer.
+Following a federal court clerkship, Lewis entered private practice in Alaska in 1982.
 He successfully defended environmentalists and environmental organizations from intimidation lawsuits, and represented them in environmental litigation as well.
-From 1989-94, while the managing partner of the Anchorage firm of Ashburn & Mason, Mr. Gordon served on the nine-member plaintiffs’ steering committee that managed the massive litigation arising from the grounding of the Exxon Valdez.
-In 2003, Mr. Gordon was invited to be a Wallace Stegner Center Fellow for a year at the law school of the University of Utah, as well as an adjunct professor of law (Environment and Human Rights).
-He founded Environmental Defender Law Center (EDLC) that same year.
+From 1989-94, while the managing partner of the Anchorage firm of Ashburn & Mason, Lewis served on the nine-member plaintiffs’ steering committee that managed the massive litigation arising from the grounding of the Exxon Valdez.
+In 2003, Lewis was invited to be a Wallace Stegner Center Fellow for a year at the law school of the University of Utah, as well as an adjunct professor of law (Environment and Human Rights).
+He founded EDLC that same year, serving as EDLC’s Executive Director until January 2020.
 He has been invited to every continent to speak on human rights and corporate accountability issues before legal groups, NGOs, and foundations.